-The purchase of a home is one of the most important decisions you will ever make.
+Buying a home is an important investment.
+Title Insurance is what protects the buyer's financial interest in their home from loss associated with title defects, liens, and other such matters.
+It is the most effective, most accepted, and least expensive way to protect a buyer's home ownership investment.
 When you buy a home, or any property for that matter, you expect to enjoy certain benefits from ownership.
 For example, you expect to be able to occupy and use the property as you wish, to be free from undisclosed liens not created or agreed to by you, and to be able to freely sell or pledge your property as security for a loan.
 Title insurance is designed to cover these rights.

 Throughout the years, your new property may have changed hands many times through sale, inheritance, foreclosure or bankruptcy.
 Each transfer was an opportunity for an error in the chain of title to arise.
 If an error occurred and has never come to light, it puts the title to your property in jeopardy.